winitzki/sofp/README.md

 This Docker image is loaded by the file [build-pdf.yml](.github/workflows/build-pdf.yml#L31) in order to build the PDF version of the book.

-The latest build is uploaded to Github when a new git tag is pushed, which
+The latest build is uploaded to Github when a new git tag is pushed.
+This happens with each new release.
+Also, a PDF build is performed on every commit to master.